Preschool Programs Director

-Fledglings Preschool, Prescott Farm’s signature nature-based preschool program, offers an integrated nature-based curriculum for 3-5 year-olds with an option of attending 2, 3, or 5 days a week throughout the school year.
-Although a warm and inviting preschool classroom is available, Students spend a significant portion of their days outside but also learn and take rest time in our sunny and inviting preschool classroom.
+- Fledglings Preschool, Prescott Farm’s signature nature-based preschool program, offers an integrated nature-based curriculum for 3-5 year-olds with an option of attending 2, 3, or 5 days a week throughout the school year.
+Although a warm and inviting preschool classroom is available, the majority of the students’ days are spent outside in all weather.

 Duties and Responsibilities:

-The successful candidate will demonstrate enthusiasm for connecting young learners to the natural world through hands-on learning and experience in early childhood education including teaching, lesson planning, curriculum development, program management.
+The successful candidate will demonstrate experience in early childhood education including teaching, lesson planning, and curriculum development and enthusiasm for connecting young learners to the natural world through hands-on learning.

 Duties and responsibilities include: